Kord-Extensions/kord-extensions/docs/docs/concepts/converters.md

 ??? tip "Finding converter functions"
     As of this writing, there are over 1,100 lines covering `Arguments` object extension functions.
-While you can read the generated Dokka documentation for a full list, we recommend making use of your IDE's auto-completion functionality for discovery - especially if you've written custom converters, or you're making use of third-party converters.
+While you can read the source for a full list, we recommend making use of your IDE's auto-completion functionality for discovery - especially if you've written custom converters, or you're making use of third-party converters.

 ## Slash commands and converters